 In session 4, students test the player's skill by restricting their movements.
 To begin, they code a looping script that moves a sprite on the stage so that it temporarily blocks the player.
-Next, the game developers design code that causes the player to start over if it touches the obstacle.
+Next, the game developers design code that causes the player to slow down if it touches the obstacle.
 With this script complete, students apply their knowledge to stop the game when the player reaches its goal.
-For those wanting to add even more interest, they can create a flashing background when two sprites collide, or the game is over.
+For those wanting to add even more interest, they can switch backgrounds when two sprites collide, or the game is over.

 In session 6, students complete the game by adding a timer to increase the difficulty level.
 They apply their knowledge of variables to build scripts that track time.
-When a limit is met then the game ends.
+When a limit is met the game ends.
 Upon completion, students invite others to test the story action and provide feedback.
-For game developers that want to increase the difficulty level the Not Enough Treasure activity adds a fun element.
 It is going to be a race to the finish!

 Optional Scratch Coding for Kids Lessons

 - Flash a Backdrop